Paper 4 · Speaking

 3 minutes

-When you're making notes on your note card, it is very important to organise your points well and write down details (e.g. reasons, examples, personal experience) which will help you develop your points.
+When making notes on your note card, organise your points well and write down details (reasons, examples, personal experience) to help you develop them.
+Sample layout:

 Benefits (+)